 Aliko Dangote and his cars

-According to GoCompare, Aliko Dangote earns around ₦14.5 million per day.
+According to GoCompare, the richest African in the world earns around ₦14.5 million per day.
 By a simple calculation, Aliko Dangote need just 55 days to earn enough for the cost of his ₦792 million Bugatti Veyron!

 The Aliko Dangote mansion in Kano